 Do Not:

-- Judge: When your child is struggling or discusses something personal, do not express judgment, make jokes, or be dismissive of their thoughts, feelings, or behaviors.
+- Judge: When your child is struggling or discusses something personal, do not express judgment, make jokes, or be dismissive of their thoughts, feelings, or behaviours.
 They may feel confused, ashamed, or frustrated and are trusting you for support.

 - Argue: While it is painful to watch someone you love struggle, avoid expressing anger and frustration.
 Confronting your child with a group of people, making accusations, or getting into arguments will likely make communication and support more difficult and may lead them to feel more isolated.